Zenika/kafka-training-lab/training/lab_05_create_a_kakfa_avro_producer.md

 ## Change the code

 Now, update the code accordingly.
-You do not need to configure the `KafkaProducer` to use both `String` types.
-These types can be replaced by the types you imported by adding the `project` dependency.
+You need to configure the `KafkaProducer` to use the new classes, not the `String` types.
+These `String` types can be replaced by the types you imported by adding the `project` dependency.
 Use the classes you generated like `ScreeningId` and `Screening` directly.

 The `ProducerRecord` will also need to be updated.
 For each record, create a key and a value.
 What data you put inside the fields is not important: